BrenoAqua/Senren/README.md

 - **Mobile support:** It has not been tested on AnkiMobile, but it works well on AnkiDroid.

-Download it from here: [v2.2](https://github.com/BrenoAqua/Senren/releases/download/v2.2/Senren.v2.2.apkg)
+Download the latest version from here: [v2.3](https://github.com/BrenoAqua/Senren/releases/tag/v2.3)

 ## Yomitan